AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 1. New code to check invariants of output from `ZipDataflow`
 1. Finish debugging `ZipDataflow`
-1. Use Simon PJ's 'common-blockifier' to move the Adams optimization outside `CmmProcProintZ`
+1. Use Simon PJ's 'common-blockifier' (which does not exist!!!) to move the Adams optimization outside `CmmProcProintZ`
 1. ProcPointZ does not insert `CopyOut` nodes; this omission must be rectified and will require some general infrastructure for inserting predecessors.
 1. Simple optimizations on `CopyIn` and `CopyOut` may be required
 1. Define an interface for calling conventions and invariants for the output of frame layout \[will require help from Simon M\]